-The objective of the Annex is to analyse the information on hot water heat pumping technologies for the production of sanitary hot water in domestic and other applications.
+The objective for the Annex is to analyse the information on hot water heat pumping technologies for the production of sanitary hot water in domestic and other applications.
 This information will be structured in such a way that leads to better understanding in the market by the end user and policy maker.

 The work under the Annex will provide deeper insight into the potential of applying domestic hot water heat pumps using various concepts and systems for new as well as existing buildings by: